Windows 9x: End of support

-The growing number of important updates caused by the end of service life of these pieces of software have slowly made Windows 9x even less practical for everyday use.
-Today, even open source projects such as Mozilla Firefox will not run on Windows 9x without rework.
+The growing number of important updates caused by the end of life service for these operating systems have slowly made Windows 9x even less practical for everyday use.
+Today, even open source projects such as Mozilla Firefox will not run on Windows 9x without major rework.

-RetroZilla is a fork of Gecko 1.8.1 aimed at bringing "improved compatibility on the modern web" for versions of Windows as old as Windows 95 and NT 4.0.
+RetroZilla is a fork of Mozilla Application Suite 1.1.xx (running on Gecko 1.8.1) aimed at bringing "improved compatibility on the modern web" for versions of Windows as old as Windows 95 and NT 4.0.
 The latest version, 2.2, was released in February 2019 and added support for TLS 1.2.

 Design

 Kernel

-Windows 9x is a series of hybrid 16/32-bit operating systems.
+Windows 9x is a series of monolithic 16/32-bit operating systems.

 Like most operating systems, Windows 9x consists of kernel space and user space memory.
 Although Windows 9x features some memory protection, it does not protect the first megabyte of memory from userland applications for compatibility reasons.
 This area of memory contains code critical to the functioning of the operating system, and by writing into this area of memory an application can crash or freeze the operating system.
 This was a source of instability as faulty applications could accidentally write into this region, potentially corrupting important operating system memory, which usually resulted in some form of system error and halt.

 User mode

 The user-mode parts of Windows 9x consist of three subsystems: the Win16 subsystem, the Win32 subsystem and MS-DOS.

-Windows 9x/Me set aside two blocks of 64 KB memory regions for GDI and heap resources.
+Windows 9x/Me set aside two blocks of 64 KiB memory regions for GDI and heap resources.
 By running multiple applications, applications with numerous GDI elements or by running applications over a long span of time, it could exhaust these memory areas.
 If free system resources dropped below 10%, Windows would become unstable and likely crash.

 Kernel mode

 The kernel mode parts consist of the Virtual Machine Manager (VMM), the Installable File System Manager (IFSHLP), the Configuration Manager, and in Windows 98 and later, the WDM Driver Manager (NTKERN).

 As a 32-bit operating system, virtual memory space is 4 GiB, divided into a lower 2 GiB for applications and an upper 2 GiB for kernel per process.